- What Is Investing and Why You Should Care?

 The Meaning of Portfolio and Diversification

-You’ll notice that we describe four general types of investment assets: Stocks, Stock Funds, Bonds, and Bond Funds.
+You’ll notice that we describe four general types of investment vehicles: Individual Stocks, Stock Funds, Bonds, and Bond Funds.

 Sure there are many more investment mixes, but we didn’t want to distract from the ultimate point of the illustration.
 To show what diversification looks like.

 This means contributing to a tax-advantaged account like a 401k and IRA.
-These accounts will both save you money now and earn you awesome returns in the future.
+These accounts will both save you money now and earn you higher returns in the future.

 The Triumph of the Average Investor